JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-10-24-traviscoverall.md

 }
 ```

-Then we can apply the `coveralls` plugin, point it to the coverage reports directory and ensure it only runs on CI builds.
-Add the following to your main module `build.gradle` file:
+Then we can apply the `coveralls` plugin, point it to the coverage reports directory and ensure it only runs on CI builds by adding the following to your main module's `build.gradle` file:

 ```groovy
 apply plugin: 'com.github.kt3k.coveralls'